Bill Ponsford: Early life

 The son of William and Elizabeth (née Best) Ponsford, Bill Ponsford was born in the Melbourne suburb of Fitzroy North on 19 October 1900.
 His father was a postman whose family had emigrated from Devon, England, to Bendigo, Victoria, to work in the mines during the 1850s gold rush.
 His mother was also born in the goldfields, at Guildford, before moving to Melbourne with her father, a Crown Lands bailiff.
 Ponsford grew up on Newry St in Fitzroy North, and attended the nearby Alfred Crescent School, which stood beside the Edinburgh Gardens.

 Ponsford learnt the rudiments of cricket from his uncle Cuthbert Best—a former club player for Fitzroy.
 He had the best batting and bowling averages for his school team in 1913, 1914 and 1915 and eventually rose to the captaincy.
 His local grade club, Fitzroy, awarded Ponsford a medallion—presented by the local mayor—as the most outstanding cricketer for his school during the 1913–14 and 1914–15 seasons.
 The medallion was awarded along with an honorary membership of the club, and Ponsford trained enthusiastically, running from school to the nearby Brunswick Street Oval in the Edinburgh Gardens to practise in the nets.
 Les Cody, the general secretary of Fitzroy Cricket Club and a first-class cricketer with New South Wales and Victoria, was Ponsford's first cricketing role model.

 In December 1914, Ponsford completed his schooling and earned a qualifying certificate, which allowed him to continue his education at a high school should he wish.
 He instead chose to attend a private training college, Hassett's, to study for the Bank Clerk's exam.
 Ponsford passed the exam and commenced employment with the State Savings Bank at the Elizabeth Street head office in early 1916.
-In May 1916, the Ponsford family moved to Orrong Rd in Elsternwick, a wealthier part of Melbourne.
+In May 1916, the Ponsford family moved to Orrong Road in Elsternwick, a wealthier part of Melbourne.
 Ponsford played with Fitzroy in a minor league for the remainder of the 1915–16 season, but under the geographical "zoning" rules in place for club cricket, he was required to transfer to St Kilda Cricket Club in the following season.